timeblock4228waterphone/Time-anchor/README.md

 #ADHD anchor Time-Blindness-Printable Public Domain
 # neurodiversity time friendly tool.

-This helps people who lose track of time or have trouble feeling how time passes A printable visual tool for people with time blindness.
-Timeblindness is hard . for this you do not need all the tools at once. for timeblidness some time is easy some time is hard
+This is a layered time-reference system for ADHD/time blindness.
+Different parts are meant for different energy levels.
+You do not need to use all systems at once.

 ( read this)